-Alternatively, the form of the power spectrum may be estimated empirically [e.g. 14, 18, 50, 42, 53].
-For many "typical" images, it turns out to be quite well approximated by a power law, thus providing confirmation of the scaleinvariance property for second-order statistics.
+Alternatively, the form of the power spectrum may be estimated empirically [e.g. 15, 18, 50, 42, 53].
+For many "typical" images, it turns out to be quite well approximated by a power law, consistent with the scale-invariance assumption.
 In these empirical measurements, the value of the exponent is typically near two.
 Examples of power spectral estimates for several example images are shown in Fig. 2.
-It has also been demonstrated that scale-invariance holds for statistics other than the power spectrum [e.g., 42, 52].
+It has also been demonstrated that scaleinvariance holds for statistics other than the power spectrum [e.g., 42, 52].